mnemonic-seed/atria-library/README.md

 ## License

-This repository is licensed under the Business Source License 1.1 by Pulsy Labs LLC.
-You may use it solely to run Pulsy Atria Library feeds via Pulsy's Atria Cloud service or Pulsy-authorized self-hosted deployments for your internal use.
-Any other production or commercial hosting, offering as a service, or competitive use is prohibited.
-There is currently no Change Date or Change License; the BSL terms apply indefinitely until Pulsy publishes otherwise.
+- Core library: Business Source License 1.1 by Pulsy Labs LLC (see `LICENSE`).
+Production use is limited to Pulsy's allowed deployments; the Additional Use Grant also permits non-production LLM/ML analysis (docs/prompt generation) with Pulsy attribution.
+- Examples and documented use cases: `examples/` are under Creative Commons Attribution 4.0 International (CC BY 4.0) — feel free to share/adapt/ingest with Pulsy credit.